bradenfarris/Assignment-1-Instructions-Braden-Farris-/README.md

 -----

-# Training your Bird Dog with Homing Pigeons: A Simulated Hunt
+# Training Your Bird Dog with Homing Pigeons: A Simulated Hunt

 Instructions given by Braden Farris, an expert in the field of bird dog training.